martgras/esphome/esphome/components/modbus_controller/readme.md

    - address: start address of the first register in a range
    - offset: offset from start address in bytes.
 If more than one register is read a modbus read registers command this value is used to find the start of this datapoint relative to start address.
    - response_size: response number of bytes of the response
    - hex_encode: true | false     If the response is binary data it can't be published.
 Since a text sensor only publishes strings the hex_encode option encodes binary data as 2 byte hex string.
 0x71 will be sent as "71".
-This allows you to proces the data in a on_value lambda.
+This allows you to process the data in a on_value lambda.
 See the example below how to convert the binary time data to a string and also how to set the time of the controller
    - register_count: The number of registers this data point spans.
 Default is 1
    - bitmask: some values are packed in a single response word. bitmask is used to convert to a bool value.
 For example, bit 8 of the register 0x3200 indicates an battery error.
-Therefore, the bitmask is 256.
-The operation is `result = (raw value & bitmask != 0)`.
+Therefore, if the bitmask is 256. the operation is `result = (raw value & bitmask != 0)`.
 More than one sensor can use the same address/offset if the bitmask is different

 #### switch
   - modbus_functioncode: type of register